wardi/jsonsquared/README.md

   disk space temporarily for conversions
 * Simple, clear error reporting for parsing errors

-Current limitations:
+Limitations:

 * Topmost JSON element must be a list containing only JSON objects (for JSON Lines each topmost element must be a JSON object)
-* Lists directly containing other lists are not supported
+* Lists directly containing other lists are not currently supported, e.g.: `[[1,2],[3,4]]`
+* JSON objects must have at least one simple value, e.g. a string or number.

 ## Design choices